 The CiderDays event seemed a way to encourage the past hilltown cider-making traditions and to sustain the nearby orchards, giving fermenters a chance to meet, talk, taste, and buy fresh-pressed, varietals and unadulterated ciders.
 Apples are pressed and the cider put into separate barrels, so those with carboys (or their own barrels) can create their own varietal mix.

-CiderDays features a full program of workshops and tastings at the Shelburne Buckland Community Center, the Deerfield Community Center, and orchards and cider mills throughout the County, uniting professional cider makers, interested tasters, novices and zealots.
-There are two sessions of the Saturday Cider Salon (tasting of commercial hard ciders), as well as a harvest supper with dishes featuring cider and apples.
+CiderDays features a full program of workshops and tastings at the Shelburne Buckland Community Center, the Deerfield Community Center, and orchards and cider mills throughout the county, uniting professional cider makers, interested tasters, novices and zealots.
+There are two sessions of the Saturday Cider Salon, the oldest hard cider tasting event in the United States .

 Each orchard and producer is a different apple cider world.
 Each is small and interesting, each one of the jewels of Franklin County.
 Area restaurants feature apple/cider recipes.